WalletScrutiny/WalletScrutinyCom/_android/tech.insense.sensewalet.md

 ![InSense this website is under construction](/images/insenseunderconstruction.png)

-So, trusting their claim from the play store, not finding any further data to verify it, we remain with the verdict: **not verifiable**.
+So, trusting their claim from the Play Store, not finding any further data to verify it, we remain with the verdict: **not verifiable**.